astropy/regions/docs/masks.rst

     plt.imshow(mask.to_image((10, 10)), cmap=plt.cm.viridis,
                interpolation='nearest', origin='lower')

-The :meth:`~regions.Mask.cutout` method can be used to create a cutout from the input data over the mask bounding box, and the :meth:`~regions.Mask.multiply` method can be used to multiply the aperture mask with the input data to create a mask-weighted data cutout.
+The :meth:`~regions.RegionMask.cutout` method can be used to create a cutout from the input data over the mask bounding box, and the :meth:`~regions.RegionMask.multiply` method can be used to multiply the aperture mask with the input data to create a mask-weighted data cutout.
 All of these methods properly handle the cases of partial or no overlap of the aperture mask with the data.

 These masks can be used as the building blocks for photometry, which we demonstrate with a simple example.
 We start off by getting an example image:

 .. plot::
    :context: reset